Stormz4/group20-EzShop/Deliverables/UnitTestReport.md

 **Criteria for method *isValidCreditCard*:**

-- Credit card string matches a regexp (no alphanumeric or special characters are allowed, and it has to have a minimum length)
+- Credit card string matches a regexp (no alphanumeric or special characters are allowed)
 - Validity of credit card string (validity decided by means of Luhn algorithm)

 **Predicates for method *isValidCreditCard*:**